AESTHETIC TREATMENTS

 If you are about to have a laser, IPL or microneedling treatment, we recommend pausing vitamin C application for a few days before and after your treatment.

-Some forms of topical vitamin C are highly prone to oxidation, which means they loste their potency quickly on exposure to air.
+Some forms of topical vitamin C are highly prone to oxidation, which means they lose their potency quickly on exposure to air.
 To avoid this, we recommend purchasing vitamin C in a sealed container with a pump.

 Dark patches on the skin have many causes including sun exposure, dermatological and medical conditions.
 Treatment for lightening dark patches varies according to the cause.
 Light-based treatments such as laser, IPL and BBL can be useful, but in some cases, topical products are more effective.